 - DAAD funding guide: funding-guide.de

-- German Federal Law on Support in Education: Funding for students whose parents live in Germany but are not in the position to provide financial support for their children’s participation in a university programme: www.bafög.de (information in German only)
+- German Federal Law on Support in Education: Funding for students whose parents live in Germany but are not able to provide financial support for their children to attend university: www.bafög.de (information in German only)

 - German Federal Law on Support in Education: There are some few options for foreign students to receive this support as well: www.bafoeg-aktuell.de/bafoeg/bafoeg-fuer-auslaender.html (information in German only)

-For more information, see the Goethe University’s leaflet about scholarships.
+For more information, see Goethe University’s leaflet about scholarships.

-Many students work part-time to finance their studies and benefit from the fact that there are no tuition fees at Goethe University and other public universities in Germany.
-For tips on how to find a student job in Germany and the rules that apply for international students working here, please see the Goethe University’s leaflet.
+Many students work part-time to finance their studies and benefit from the fact that there are no tuition fees at Goethe University or any other public university in Germany.
+For tips on how to find a student job in Germany and the rules that apply for international students working here, please see the related leaflet.

-Where do I have to apply for the scholarship and which documents are needed?
+Where do I apply for the scholarship and what documents are required?

-The application has to be submitted via Goethe University’s MasterPortal.
-Open the application form for the Master's programme of your choice and you will be guided to the Scholarship application.
-Please be aware, that it is not possible for us to send confirmations regarding the completeness of your application.
-The Master Portal will indicate, if your application is incomplete, because only complete applications can be submitted.
+The application for uni-assist has to be submitted via Goethe University’s MasterPortal.
+Open the application form for the master's programme of your choice and you will be guided to the scholarship application.
+Please be aware that it is not possible for us to send confirmations regarding the completeness of your application.
+But this is not a problem: The Master Portal will automatically indicate if your application is incomplete because only complete applications can be submitted.